chadbailey59/media-extraction/README.md

 pip install -r requirements.txt
 ```

+You'll also need `ffmpeg` installed, and possibly some other dependencies for Windows systems.

 Then, edit .env and add your Daily API key.
 This enables the demo to create a room token for you, which isn't strictly necessary for now, but is useful if you want to enable transcription, for example.
 Go ahead and set DAILY_ROOM_URL to one of your test rooms.

 To run the demo locally, you'll need two terminal tabs: